cellabus/chromebook/README.md

 ### Users without API service
 The 3-legged OAuth will trigger like any other user - but they will get a 400 error when the API call is made.
 This will cause a new page to be shown with the error message and links to possible solutions - like enabling API access for the domain.

----

-## Licensing
-The source code for this project is provided for use under the [MIT license](https://github.com/ottiferous/Chrome-DM/blob/master/MIT%20License.txt)